fleon-psi/JF_analysis_scripts/README.md

 # System requirements

-* Tested on Linux CentOS 6, 7 and MacOS X
 * Python 2.7 with standard scientific packages (matplotlib, numpy, math, sys).
+* Tested on Linux CentOS 6, 7 and MacOS X, although any UNIX/Linux system with recent Python should suffice.
-* If python is installed, should also operate on Windows machine.
+* If python is installed, should also operate on Windows machine, although no testing was performed.

 # Installation guide
 To install clone the Git repositorium: